Ibtesam-Naeem/WealthsimpleTwilioSummary/README.md

 ## Usage Instructions

-- The script will log in to Wealthsimple using the provided credentials.
+- The script will log in to Wealthsimple using the provided credentials and generate a 2FA code using PyOTP.
 - It will scrape the portfolio data, calculate daily changes, and summarize your holdings.
 - It will compare your portfolio's performance with the S&P 500 index for the day.
+- It will check for earnings reports of companies with a market capitalization over $500 million and include their ticker, market cap, EPS forecast, and reporting time.
-- An SMS containing the summary will be sent to the target phone number using Twilio.
+- An SMS containing the portfolio summary and earnings alerts will be sent to the target phone number using Twilio.

 ### Example SMS Output